 Pension benefits are based on the employees' years of service, age, and compensation.
 Ameren's pension plans are funded in compliance with income tax regulations, federal funding, and other regulatory requirements.
 As a result, Ameren expects to fund its pension plan at a level equal to the greater of the pension cost or the legally required minimum contribution.
-Considering its assumptions at December 31, 2017, its investment performance in 2017, and its pension funding policy, Ameren expects to make annual contributions of less than \$1 million to \$60 million in each of the next five years, with aggregate estimated contributions of \$120 million.
-Ameren Missouri and Ameren Illinois expect their portion of the future funding requirements to be 35% and 55%, respectively.
-These amounts are estimates.
-They may change based on actual investment performance, changes in interest rates, changes in our assumptions, changes in government regulations, and any voluntary contributions.
+Based on its assumptions at December 31, 2018, its investment performance in 2018, and its pension funding policy, Ameren expects to make annual contributions of approximately \$20 million to \$70 million in each of the next five years, with aggregate estimated contributions of \$200 million.
+Ameren Missouri and Ameren Illinois estimate that their portion of the future funding requirements will be 30% and 60%, respectively.
+These estimates may change based on actual investment performance, changes in interest rates, changes in our assumptions, changes in government regulations, and any voluntary contributions.
 Our funding policy for postretirement benefits is primarily to fund the Voluntary Employee Beneficiary Association (VEBA) trusts to match the annual postretirement expense.

-The following table presents the cash contributions made to our defined benefit retirement plan and to our postretirement plans during 2017, 2016, and 2015:
+The following table presents the cash contributions made to our defined benefit retirement plan and to our postretirement plans during 2018, 2017, and 2016:

-Pension Benefits Postretirement Benefits
+Pens sion Be enefii s Postretirement Benefits

-2 2017 2 016 2 015 2 017 20)16 2 015
+2 018 2017 2 016 2 018 2 017 2 016

-Ameren Missouri \$ 19 \$ 21 \$ 47 \$ 1 \$ 1 \$ 8
+Ameren Missouri \$ 18 \$ 19 \$ 21 \$ 1 \$ 1 \$ 1

-Ameren Illinois 37 30 45 1 1 8
+Ameren Illinois 35 37 30 1 1 1

-Other 8 6 19 - - 2
+Other 7 8 6 - - -

-Ameren \$ 64 \$ 57 \$ 111 \$ 2 \$ 2 \$ 18
+Ameren \$ 60 \$ 64 \$ 57 \$ 2 \$ 2 \$ 2